TwentyFourMinutes/RazorMinifier/README.md

 <img alt="GitHub issues" src="https://img.shields.io/github/issues-raw/TwentyFourMinutes/RazorMinifier"> <img alt="GitHub release (latest by date)" src="https://img.shields.io/github/v/release/TwentyFourMinutes/RazorMinifier">

 RazorMinifier is a free extension for Visual Studio 2019.
+You can download RazorMinfier either from the Extension Manager in VisualStudio or from the official [Extension Market Place]( https://marketplace.visualstudio.com/items?itemName=twenty-four-minutes.razor-minifier ).

 ## About